maad95/Education-and-projects/README.md

   - SW for merge video from two cameras and send it via RTSP stream to PC.
 (Based on HiSilicon SOC)
   - Robotic workplace for packaging snack bars to boxes - team member.
 Calculation of the electric motor and drive for the conveyor, programming and simulation verification of the robotic arm Fanuc LR Mate 200iD
   - [still in progress] Retrofit old Brother TC221 three axis milling center with 10 pockets in tool changer.
 Full HW and SW design (LinuxCNC + MESA cards, Digitax M751 drives for all axis, design of PCB for old motor sensor emulation, operator panel with buttons, etc...)
+  - WiFi opener module for entrance gate.
+Designed based on custom hardware and open-source software.
+Wide WiFi network range.
+Remote access to control from anywhere in the world.

 Detailed information about projects in folders.